 Horseshoe crabs are familiar to anyone who spends time around Rhode Island’s salt marshes and beaches.
 Ancient creatures that evolved about 300 million years ago, they have 10 eyes, blue blood, and are more closely related to spiders and scorpions than to most marine life.

 DEM issues between 40 and 60 permits each year allowing fishermen to capture horseshoe crabs.
 A quota of 14,466 horseshoe crabs were allowed to be harvested in Rhode Island waters in 2016, for use as bait, primarily in the eel and conch fisheries.
-Another 34,000 can be harvested annually for the biomedical industry, which uses the crabs’ copper-based blood in tests to ensure that medical devices, vaccines and intravenous solutions are free of harmful bacteria.
-Most of those captured for the biomedical industry are returned to the water unharmed.
+Another 34,000 can be harvested annually for the biomedical industry, which uses the crabs’ copper-based blood in tests to ensure that medical devices, vaccines, and intravenous solutions are free of harmful bacteria.
+Most of those captured for the biomedical industry are returned to the sea.

 According to Scott Olszewski, a marine fisheries biologist at DEM, a horseshoe crab management plan has been in effect since 2000, after crab populations were found to be at low levels.